hclayton1095/DScapstone/report.md

 <a id="ref11"></a> Twitter Sentiment Analysis and Bitcoin Price Forecasting: Implications for Financial Risk Management.
 2023. *ProQuest.* https://www.proquest.com/scholarly-journals/twitter-sentiment-analysis-bitcoin-price/docview/3047039752/se-2 [\[Back to Top\]](#top)

-<a id="ref12"></a> Montesinos López, O.A., Montesinos López, A., Crossa, J. (2022).
-Support Vector Machines and Support Vector Regression.
-In: Multivariate Statistical Machine Learning Methods for Genomic Prediction.
-Springer, Cham. https://doi.org/10.1007/978-3-030-89010-0_9 [\[Back to Top\]](#top)
+<a id="ref12"></a> Schölkopf, Bernhard, and Alexander J. Smola.
+Learning with Kernels: Support Vector Machines, Regularization, Optimization, and Beyond.
+Cambridge, MA: The MIT Press, 2002.
+Accessed December 5, 2025. https://mcube.lab.nycu.edu.tw/~cfung/docs/books/scholkopf2002learning_with_kernels.pdf
+. [\[Back to Top\]](#top)

 <a id="ref13"></a> Chen, Tianqi, and Carlos Guestrin.
 “XGBoost: A Scalable Tree Boosting System.”
 In Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, 785–94.
 New York, NY, USA: ACM, 2016. https://doi.org/10.1145/2939672.2939785. [\[Back to Top\]](#top)